chaburkland/braiNIX/docs/CONTRIBUTING.md

   ```

 `brainix.bf` is where building begins.
 Any other source files used in braiNIX
-must either be referenced by `braiNIX.bf` or one of its descendants.
+must either be referenced by `brainix.bf` or one of its descendants.
 Once all
 file references have been replaced, the build is finished.

 ### Building